Skip to Content

 ActionDescription

-Open linkOpen a URL in a specific browser or the default browser
+Open linkOpen a URL in a specific browser, browser profile, or the default browser

 Switch spaceSwitch to a different space